andrewmilson/andrewmilson.github.io/_posts/2014-10-07-how-i-conceal-mailto-email-links-from-bots.md

 })(window);
 {% endhighlight %}

-Once you have added this to a page of your choice a use case in you HTML follows below.

 ### Usage ###
 {% highlight html %}
 <a href="javascript:mailtoManager('example', 'example.com')">Contact</a>
 {% endhighlight %}

-This method makes it extremely difficult for those darn bots to find your email adress and would result in a mailto link opening in a new tab with guaranteed reliability in all browsers providing they had javascript enabled.
+This method makes it extremely difficult for those darn bots to find your email adress.
+The method would result in a mailto link opening in a new tab with guaranteed reliability in all browsers providing they had javascript enabled.
 Beautiful!